Natural resources and environmental related job listings. Includes internships, graduate fellowships, faculty positions and scholarships.

--Summer Camps (2-4 weeks in July/August) will require interns to perform all of the above duties, plus participate in camp activities and be overnight counselors in the student dorms
+Summer Camps (3-4 weeks in July/August) will require interns to perform all of the above duties, plus participate in camp activities and be overnight counselors in the student dorms

 Island Maintenance (20% of internship)

--Days will be mostly 9am-5pm M-F schedule, but that may change based on tasks and weather.
+Days will be mostly 9am-5pm M-F schedule, but that can change based on what needs doing and the weather.

 Office Work (5%)

--Making group workbooks, expanding and updating curriculum, maintaining membership list, writing articles for the PKF newsletter, etc.
+Making group workbooks, expanding and updating curriculum, maintaining membership list, writing articles for the foundation's newsletter, etc.

--Interns with demonstrated responsibility and integrity may be asked to assist with the foundation’s social media accounts
+Interns with demonstrated responsibility and integrity may be asked to assist with the foundation’s social media accounts (facebook, instagram, etc.)

 Representing the foundation at various events in the community, running work errands, summer camps, etc. This list is not exhaustive.

-Applicant will be either enrolled in or a recent graduate of a degree program in science education, biology, marine biology, zoology, or a related field.
+- Enrolled in or a recent graduate of a degree program in biology, marine biology, zoology, science education, or a related field.

-- A high level of interest (experience preferred) in teaching students of diverse ages and backgrounds, preference given to applicants with previous environmental education, camp counselor, guide, or related field experience.
+- A high level of interest (experience preferred) in teaching students of diverse ages and backgrounds

 - Experienced swimmer (preference will be given to applicants with current or previous lifeguarding, instructing, or diving experience)

-- Willingness to cook, clean, and do island maintenance
+- Willingness to cook, clean, and do yardwork

 - The ability to work independently and in a team setting while foreseeing and quickly correcting potential problems